*WARNING!! What you are about to read is going to rock your world. I’m not even joking.*

 Now we need to do the same thing to the other side.
 In essence, you are folding half of the center piece in half again to create a spot for the paper to be held.

 When you are done folding it should look like this:

 Now to create some holes.
 Simply hole punch the center folds using a three hole punch.

 Now you can place paper between the folds, and hold it in with the three brass fasteners.

 Lastly, add a velcro dot to the inside so that the bag will stay closed.

 Ta daaaa!
 You have made a gift bag journal!

-When I made these with my students, I fastened a hook to the side of each person’s desk which was used to hang the journals.
+When I made these with my students, I fastened a hook to the side of each student’s desk which was used to hang the journals.
 Then they were handy for writing at all times.
-I also had students bring in their own gift bags so that they could have a Spiderman journal or a Barbie journal, or whatever they wanted!
+I also had students bring in their own gift bags so that they could have a Spiderman journal or a polka-dot journal, or whatever they wanted!
 Good luck with your journals!